 The simple recipe of that particular yeast along with hops, barley and water, has earned Heineken the reputation of a premium beer since 1886.

 Brewed by Heineken International, this beer is available in more than 170 countries and is quite popular in the Pacific, Latin America and Africa.

-Having celebrated its 150th anniversary in 2014, Heineken is often noted as the world's most international premium beer, and it comes in seventh place with a market share of 1.5 percent.
+Having celebrated its 150th anniversary in 2014, Heineken is often noted as the world's most international premium beer, and it comes in seventh place in the best selling list with a market share of 1.5 percent.